Trusted WordPress tutorials, when you need them most.

 You can also make a local WordPress website on your own computer.

 After that, you can start working on your website by adding posts and pages.
-You can also choose a WordPress theme for your website and design your website.
+You can also choose a WordPress theme and design it.

 Once your website is ready, you need to install and activate the Simply Static plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.